Where to Find Embryos

 These are programs internal to a specific fertility clinic and you need to be a patient of that clinic in order to participate.
 It is primarily seen as an assisted reproduction medical treatment.

 The embryos that are donated to the clinic are embryos that were created at that clinic.
 The clinic will determine how an embryo set is divided and assigned to patients waiting for embryos.
-Embryo sets are frequently given to multiple families (e.g.: The genetic family donates ten embryos.
+Embryo sets are frequently given to multiple patients at the clinic (e.g.: The genetic family donates ten embryos.
 Four are given to Family ‘A,’ three are given to Family ‘B,’ and three are given to family ‘C’).
 There will likely be no communication between you and the donor family nor the other family(ies) who received genetically related embryos to yours.
 Few permanent historical records of the donation are maintained by the clinic.
 Generally, as a recipient, you will receive little information regarding the donating family.
 The clinic usually ‘owns’ the embryos, not the original donor.

 With clinic donation programs, waiting times to be matched with embryos can be long, as the process is wholly dependent on whether or not patients have donated embryos to the clinic donation program.